elastisys/compliantkubernetes/docs/user-guide/prepare.md

         * RPO: daily, 3 backups
     * **Monitoring, security patching and incident management**: included.

-    For more information, please read [ToS Appendix 2 Managed Compliant Kubernetes Service Specification](https://elastisys.com/legal/terms-of-service/#appendix-2-managed-welkin-service-specification-managed-services-only).
+    For more information, please read [ToS Appendix 2 Managed Welkin Service Specification](https://elastisys.com/legal/terms-of-service/#appendix-2-managed-welkin-service-specification-managed-services-only).

 # Step 1: Prepare

 Hi there, Application Developer!
-Happy to have you on board with Elastisys Compliant Kubernetes!
+Happy to have you on board with Welkin!

 In this part, you will learn about the things you should do to prepare to get started with the platform.